micapolos/zexy/README.md

 ## Calling convention

 * Unless specified differently, AF, BC, DE and HL are not callee-preserved
-* Register IX is usually used to pass structure pointers
+* Register ix is usually used to pass structure pointers
-* Register IY is usually used for callbacks
+* Register iy is usually used for callbacks